smmckay/quex-mirror/doc/source/03-modes/matching/pattern-action-pairs.rst

 from the name what members may be safely accessed or what members need to be assigned.

-'abridgement' and `keyword_list`
+'brief' and `keywords`
 --------------------------------

-The two commands `abridgement` and `keyword_list` are designed to minimize the effort to describe matching behavior.
-In an abridgement section, a list of regular expression an brief token identifier pairs are listed.
+The two commands `brief` and `keywords` are designed to minimize the effort to describe matching behavior.
+In an brief section, a list of regular expression an brief token identifier pairs are listed.
 The brief token identifiers are expanded to complete token identifiers, their identifiers might be implicitly defined, and the `LexemeNull` might be passed automatically